Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Chicken Marsala sauce is a wine based sauce that is made creamy with heavy cream and with subtle hints of garlic, herbs, and spices it truly is a one of a kind Italian-American dish.

 Once your chicken has browned and you’ve added in your garlic, mushrooms, and Marsala and Sherry wine, and the chicken has cooked through you’re going to make a cornstarch slurry with heavy cream and cornstarch.

-Add your cornstarch and heavy cream to a small bowl and whisk until smooth, ensuring there are no bumps.
+Add your cornstarch and heavy cream (you can add more heavy cream to make it “creamier”) to a small bowl and whisk until smooth, ensuring there are no bumps.
 During the last two minutes of cooking time, you will add in your creamy slurry to thicken your chicken Marsala sauce.
-Taste and add more salt and pepper if desired.
+Taste and add more heavy cream if you’d like to make it extra creamy.
+Plus, add salt and pepper if desired.
 Garnish with fresh parsley!

 Traditionally, chicken Marsala will be served with pasta.
 You can also serve this chicken Marsala recipe over a bed of white or brown rice, zoodles, and quinoa too!

 Here are some amazing side dishes to serve with your chicken Marsala recipe!